Last updated: June 16, 2026

 | Prep | Documents ready before you book | Easy to arrive under-prepared |

 Worth knowing: DPS issues driver licenses.
-TxDMV handles registration and title.
+TxDMV and your county tax office handle registration and title.
 Standing in the wrong line costs a day.

 When to book (almost always)